Homemade Old Fashioned Whole Wheat Pancakes

 - Cook each pancake for a few minutes on each side.
 The tops will be bubbly and the bottoms will brown.
 This is when you know to flip them.

-- Cook for another few minutes before removing from the heat.
+- Cook for another few minutes on the other side before removing from the heat.

-- Top with honey, agave, or syrup and enjoy!!
+- Top with honey and fruit, and enjoy!!

 |Serving size: 2 pancakes|